We answer your questions on Breast Implant Replacement

 The scars after further breast implant procedures should not change too much from your original breast augmentation scar if this was in the inframammary fold which is just along the bottom of your breast where it meets your chest.
 If you had your original breast implants inserted via the areola or armpit then unless your surgeon is happy to remove them this way – it is worth knowing that an additional scar will be made in the inframammary fold beneath your breast.

 Your surgeon will most likely cut out and remove your previous scar so your new scar will be in the same place.
-The only difference may be that your scar is shorter as older breast augmentation scars were slightly longer at 6cm long compared the 4-5cm scars these days.
+The only difference may be that your scar is shorter as older breast augmentation scars were slightly longer at 6cm long compared to the 4-5cm scars these days.

 If you are choosing to have a mastopexy or uplift with your breast implant replacement then additional scarring would occur.
-Usually a lollypop scar is used with this type of procedure which means the scar will run around your areola and down your breast.
+Usually, a lollypop scar is used with this type of procedure which means the scar will run around your areola and down your breast.

 The Private Clinic